Sermon for the Nineteenth Sunday after Trinity

 2 Timothy 1.6-8.
 13-14.

-God’s call is the one which would have us abide, stay, rest; remain in his presence.
-This is essential if we are to grow in His love and if our relationship with God is to be mature..
+God’s call is the one which would have us, first, first of all, abide, stay, rest, remain in his presence.
+This is essential if we are to grow in His love.
 Last Friday evening I was waiting in a queue at King’s Cross Station for a rail ticket.
 The queue was long, and as each person intended to make enquiries before buying a ticket, and as the whole process was lengthy, so was the waiting.
 One man had entered the wrong queue and had probably been waiting for twenty minutes only to be told that he had been in the wrong queue and must join the other.
 And no, there was no way he could go to the head of the other queue as that would be unfair on those who had waited there already.
 His reaction was as might be expected one of controlled fury.
-You could sense in this long queuing a vacant space, the space represented by the waiting, and in it the stress of being at the mercy of a time consuming monotony, and the pent up frustration of it.
+You could sense in this long queuing a vacant space, and in it a stress, the stress of being at the mercy of a time consuming monotony, and the pent up coping with the frustration of it.
+There seem now to be more ways in which these stressful gaps in our existence can be alleviated.
+The mobile phone and the iPod are used by many where there are these vacant spaces in our existence; these places of inevitable waiting.

 On the tube and in a carriage of twelve people, I noticed ten reaching for mobile phones to play music, games or attempt a text or Email.
 Only I, it seems was sat there gazing into space.
 ‘Mind the gap’ we are warned as we climb on and off the tube, but how do we mind the gaps, the vacant spaces in our existence?
 Is it desirable to be so often and so much distracted?
 Is it possible to inhabit the empty spaces and to accept them; or do they find us anxious and irritable?
 In his book ‘The Stature of Waiting’ William Vanstone observes that “…Our experience of waiting… comes home to us as we speak of our frustration and, in doing so discloses our assumption that the waiting role, the condition of dependence, the status of patient, is somehow improper to us, a diminution of our true function and status in the world, and an affront to our human dignity”.